-The hottest word of the year, this year, has to be ‘CBD’.
-It’s short for cannabidiol, one of the non-psychoactive elements that is available in both cannabis and hemp plants.
+The hottest word of the year has to be CBD.
+CBD is short for cannabidiol, one of the non-psychoactive elements that is found in both cannabis and hemp plants.
 From coast to coast in the United States and all over the world, conversations are buzzing about CBD products.
-New CBD brands, making bold claims, are popping up everywhere due to the lack of regulatory oversight by government agencies.
+New CBD brands making bold claims are popping up everywhere due to the lack of regulatory oversight by government agencies.

-We found products in local strip mall shops, grocery stores and through online retailers like Amazon.
-We wanted to determine if these off the shelf grocery store CBD products were truthful about the claims they make about their products so we teamed up with Infinite Chemical Analysis Labs in San Diego, California to get right down to the truth.
+We found 12 hemp-derived “CBD” products in local strip mall shops, grocery stores, and through online retailers like Amazon.
+We wanted to determine if these off-the-shelf grocery store CBD products were truthful about the claims they made about their products, so we teamed up with Infinite Chemical Analysis Labs in San Diego, California to get right down to the truth.

 - Government statement on hemp based CBD sales in California